Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Duke Performance Insights

-- The Blue Devils average 83.3 points per game (33rd in college basketball) while allowing 66.7 per contest (88th in college basketball).
-They have a +200 scoring differential overall and outscore opponents by 16.6 points per game.
+- The Blue Devils have a +200 scoring differential, topping opponents by 16.6 points per game.
+They're putting up 83.3 points per game to rank 33rd in college basketball and are allowing 66.7 per outing to rank 89th in college basketball.

-- Duke wins the rebound battle by 4.5 boards on average.
-It collects 36 rebounds per game, which ranks 214th in college basketball, while its opponents pull down 31.5 per contest.
+- Duke wins the rebound battle by an average of 4.5 boards.
+It is recording 36 rebounds per game (214th in college basketball) compared to its opponents' 31.5 per outing.

-- Duke connects on 7.7 three-pointers per game (165th in college basketball) compared to its opponents' 7.1.
+- Duke makes 7.7 three-pointers per game (164th in college basketball) compared to its opponents' 7.1.
 It shoots 36.5% from deep while its opponents hit 33.1% from long range.

-- The Blue Devils rank sixth in college basketball with 109.1 points scored per 100 possessions, and 120th in college basketball defensively with 87.3 points conceded per 100 possessions.
+- The Blue Devils average 109.1 points per 100 possessions on offense (sixth in college basketball), and allow 87.3 points per 100 possessions (120th in college basketball).

-- Duke has won the turnover battle by 4.2 turnovers per game, committing 8.4 (fifth in college basketball play) while forcing 12.6 (136th in college basketball).
+- Duke has committed 8.4 turnovers per game (fifth in college basketball action), 4.2 fewer than the 12.6 it forces on average (135th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.